Weather Radio Listeners Newsletter Issue 33 for February 1st 2020

-Also, I am still looking for any information, on CANWARN and or, SKYWARN training schedules, outside of Ontario.
-Unfortunately, I have not received any emails from meteorologists or my fellow spotters, as to when sessions are will be conducted.
+I am still looking for any information, on CANWARN and or, SKYWARN training schedules, outside of Ontario.
+Unfortunately, I have not received any emails from meteorologists or my fellow spotters, as to when sessions will be conducted.
 Of course, I will post them as a standalone blog post outside the newsletter timeline and when ever a new schedule update is released.
 I have given my email address many times throughout the newsletter and any help on that is certainly welcome.
 Many thanks in advance.

 As for SKYWARN training schedules, you can go to either of the following sites: